groue/GRMustache/README.md

 If the sentences above exactly describe your problem, smile :-)

 Make sure the `DEBUG` macro is globally defined in your project (for instance, add -DDEBUG to the "Other C Flags" setting of your development configuration).
-GRMustache will then prevent the raising of a great deal of NSUndefinedKeyExceptions.
+GRMustache will then prevent the raising of a great deal of NSUndefinedKeyException.
+Of course, there is a slight performance hit.
+But you won't ship with `DEBUG` macro on, will you?

 Errors
 ------